glic3rinu/passlib/docs/lib/passlib.hash.oracle10.rst

     This implementation has not been compared
-    very carefully against the official implementation or reference documentation, and it's behavior may not match under various border cases.
+    very carefully against the official implementation or reference documentation, and its behavior may not match under various border cases.
     *caveat emptor*.

 Interface